medik8s/docs/remediation/poison-pill/poison-pill.md

 `Node Healthceck Operator` (or any other operator that supports the external remediation API) will create a `PoisonPillRemediation` custom resource for an unhealthy node.
 The Poison Pill agent will reboot once this CR exists.

-As opposed to other remediation systems, Poison Pill does not require any management interface (e.g. IPMI etc.) or an API to node provisioning.
+As opposed to other remediation systems, Poison Pill does not require any management interface (eg. IPMI etc.) or an API to node provisioning.